earthaYan/blog/docs/index.md

 features:
   - title: Powered by vitepress 1.x
     details: This blog  migrate from hexo
-  - title: Certain Categories
+  - title: Simple Categories
     details: Article only can choose certain categories
   - title: keep synchronous
-    details: I will keep all articles synchronous
+    details: will keep all articles synchronous
 ---